ckormanyos/wide-integer/README.md

-`uintwide_t` also has a third optional template paramter that is used to set the _allocator_ _type_ employed for internal storage of the big integer type.
-The default allocator type is `std::allocator<limb_type>`.
+`uintwide_t` also has a third optional template paramter that is used to set the _allocator_ _type_ employed for internal storage of the big integer's data.
+The default allocator type is `void` and `uintwide_t` uses stack allocation with an `std::array`-like internal representation.
+Setting the allocator type to an actual allocator such as, for instance, `std::allocator<limb_type>` activates allocator-based internal storage for `uintwide_t`.
-Using allocator storage can reduce stack consumption and is especially beneficial for higher digit counts.
+Using allocator-based storage reduces stack consumption and can be especially beneficial for higher digit counts.
-If low digit counts are used, the allocator type can be either or left at its default setting of `void` or explicitly set to `void` and stack allocation is used with an `std::array`-like internal representation.
+If low digit counts are used, the allocator type can be either left at its default setting of `void` or explicitly set to `void` and stack allocation is used with an `std::array`-like internal representation.

-If an allocator is supplied with any granularity other than `limb_type` (in other words `LimbType`) such as `std::allocator<void>`, `custom_allocator_type<char>`, etc., then the `uintwide_t` class internally _rebinds_ the allocator to the granularity and unsigned-ness of `limb_type` using `rebind_alloc` from `std::allocator_traits`.
+If an allocator is supplied with any granularity other than `limb_type` (in other words `LimbType`) such as `std::allocator<void>`, `custom_allocator_type<char>`, etc., then the `uintwide_t` class will internally _rebind_ the allocator to the granularity and `unsigned`-ness of `limb_type` using `rebind_alloc` from `std::allocator_traits`.

 The fourth template parameter `IsSigned` can be set to `true`